 Obsessive Compulsive Disorder

-An insistent, repetitive, intrusive, and unwanted urge to perform an act that is contrary to ordinary wishes or standards.
-It is believed that compulsions are used to avoid more overt anxiety about unacceptable thoughts or wishes and are unconscious.
-Compulsions are obsessions that still felt as impulse.
+An insistent, repetitive, intrusive and unwanted urge to perform an act that is contrary to ordinary wishes or standards can describe Obsessive Compulsive Disorder (OCD).
+It is believed that these compulsions are used to avoid more overt anxiety about unacceptable thoughts or wishes, and they are usually unconscious.
+Often misunderstood, the term OCD is used in popular culture to describe anyone who is very organized or has very specific preferences or likes and dislikes.
+Incorrect uses of the term only increase the misunderstanding.

-An obsessive, persistent, unrealistic, intense fear of an object or situation.
+A phobia is an obsessive, persistent, unrealistic, intense fear of an object or situation.
 It is a strong, irrational fear of something that poses little or no actual danger.
 The fear is believed to arise through a process of displacing an internal (unconscious) conflict to an external object symbolically related to the conflict.
 A phobia is a type of anxiety disorder.
 If you become anxious and extremely self-conscious in everyday social situations, you could have a social phobia.
 There are many specific phobias.
-Other common phobias involve tunnels, highway driving, water, flying, animals, and blood.
+Other common phobias involve tunnels, highway driving, water, flying, animals and blood.

 Substance abuse can simply be defined as a pattern of harmful use of any substance for mood-altering purposes.
 It is the use of illicit drugs or the abuse of prescription or over the counter drugs for purposes other than those for which they are indicated or in a manner or in quantities other than directed.